Jacqui-123/icicle/README.md

 NOTE: This package is under development, and a few functions are undergoing a re-write.
-Additionally, more complete documentation and test cases are in progress.
+More complete documentation and test cases are in progress.

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->